...

 ([Geography].[Hierarchy].[Country].&[USA])

-SELECT statement: `SELECT` specifies the dimensions and measures from where MDX will retrieve the data.
+• SELECT Statement: SELECT specifies the dimensions and measures from where the data is retrieved.
 The basic structure includes establishing elements to be represented as COLUMNS and ROWS.

 MDX simplifies complex data analysis by enhancing OLAP operations.
 Here are the primary capabilities:

-Semi-cumulative calculations: MDX transcends simple sums or averages and supports semi-cumulative calculations.
-A business can design calculations using MDX to calculate specific figures for a particular category.
+• Semi-Cumulative Calculations: MDX transcends simple sums or averages and supports semi-cumulative calculations.
+A business can design calculations to calculate specific figures for a particular category.

-Time-Window analysis: MDX facilitates temporal analysis for users to effectively analyze data over different time periods.
-Users can quickly analyze sales data by month, quarter or year using MDX.
+• Time-Window Analysis: MDX facilitates temporal analysis for users to effectively analyze data over different time periods.
+Users can quickly analyze sales data by month, quarter or year.

-Custom Measures and KPIs: MDX allows users to define and calculate specific metrics tailored to their business needs.
-MDX expressions and formulas can incorporate business logic to derive new measurements from existing data.
+• Custom Measures and KPIs: MDX allows users to define and calculate specific metrics tailored to their business needs.
+The expressions and formulas can incorporate business logic to derive new measurements from existing data.

-Generally, non-technical users have to rely on IT professionals to write an MDX query so that they can generate insights.
-To tackle this, Kyvos supports GenAI-driven natural language interactions for data exploration using MDX.
-Business users can now access OLAP data models by writing their requirements in the natural language and Kyvos GenAI will generate an MDX query for them.
+Generally, non-technical users have to rely on IT professionals to write a query.
+To tackle this, Kyvos supports natural language interactions for data exploration using MDX.
+Users can now access OLAP data models by asking questions in the natural language. and Kyvos will generate an MDX query for them.

 The KPI designer assistant simplifies complex calculations.
 It uses semi-cumulative calculations to define essential business KPIs.
-Automated modeling helps businesses figure out which important metrics (KPIs) they should track to measure success.
-It uses computer programs to analyze data and suggest the most relevant KPIs based on past information and trends.
+Automated modeling helps businesses identify key metrics to track.
+These metrics are known as KPIs.
+It uses computer programs to analyze past data and trends.
+Based on this analysis, it suggests the most relevant KPIs.

 The platform also offers integrity and confidentiality with a multi-tiered security architecture.
 Such intense focus on data governance allows the benefits of AI to be leveraged without compromising data security.